pieterderycke/UpnpStaticPortMappingBehavior/README.md

 ##Remarks
 Don't forget to configure the Windows firewall or any other firewall installed on your computer to allow the incomming traffic.

+##NuGet
+This library is available on NuGet: https://nuget.org/packages/UpnpStaticPortMapping This library is available on NuGet: https://nuget.org/packages/UpnpStaticPortMapping